 Video: A recording of Boris performing with Nagata as their drummer in 1995.

 Boris began in 1992 in Tokyo, Japan.
-There were originally four members: Atsuo Mizuno from Gifu as the vocalist, Takeshi Ohtani from the city Shiso as the bassist, Wata (Yoko Mizuno) from Hiroshima as the guitarist, and Nagata as the drummer.
-They had each played in different bands until meeting at Tokyo University as art students, naming their group after the 1991 Melvins song “Boris”.
+There were originally four members: vocalist Atsuo from Gifu, bassist Takeshi from Shiso, guitarist Wata from Hiroshima, and drummer Nagata.
+They had each played in different bands until meeting at Tokyo University as art students, naming their group after the 1991 Melvins song “Boris.”

-The band would record demo material after their formation, with their first and second demos being completed in 1993 and their third demo completed in 1994.
+The band would record demo material after their formation, with their first and second demos being completed in 1993, and their third demo completed in 1994.
 Several formerly unknown tracks from this period, “Warm Worm” (1992), “C-Kool” (1993), and “En attendant Godot” (1993) would later surface in 2018 on Secrets, a collection of rare material.
-The first recording the band would publicly release would be the track “Water Porch”, releasing on a 1994 compilation CD titled Take Care of Scabbard Fish.
+The first recording the band would publicly release would be the track “Water Porch,” released on a 1994 compilation CD titled Take Care of Scabbard Fish.
 A VHS tape titled e.pray was produced by the band around this time, but it is unclear if e.pray was ever available to the public.
 In 1995, Boris would release a studio version of “Mosquito” on another compilation CD, Eat the Chaos.
-Nagata would leave the band some time in 1996, leaving Atsuo to assume the role of both drummer and vocalist.
+Nagata would leave the band some time in 1996, leaving Atsuo to assume the roles of both drummer and vocalist.

 1996-1999 – Absolutego and Performing as a Trio

-Following the departure of Nagata, Boris would record their first “single”, the hour-long Absolutego, a feedback-laden sludgey grind influenced heavily by the group Earth, The Melvins, and the blistering volumes of hardcore music.
+Following the departure of Nagata, Boris would record their first “single,” the hour-long Absolutego, a feedback-laden sludgy grind influenced heavily by Earth, Melvins, and the blistering volume of hardcore music.
 Absolutego was recorded in July of 1996, a month after recording a split EP with the punk group Barebones.
 The song has been performed live throughout the band’s career, including a special performance of the song held at the 2018 Roadburn Festival with Stephen O’Malley of Sunn O))).

-Absolutego was released independently as a CD on the label FangsAnalSatan in 1996 and would be reissued on Southern Lord as Absolutego+ (Special Low Frequency Version), with the original track slowed down and remastered to be slower, louder, and lower in fidelity.
-This version also includes the track “Dronevil 2”, recorded in 1997 and was re-released on vinyl though Southern Lord in 2010.
+Absolutego was released independently as a CD on the label FangsAnalSatan in 1996 and would be reissued by Southern Lord as Absolutego+ (Special Low Frequency Version), with the original track slowed down and remastered to be slower, louder, and lower in fidelity.
+This version also includes the track “Dronevil 2,” recorded in 1997 and rereleased on vinyl though Southern Lord in 2010.